Choi Jieun

-Choi Jieun (born 21 November 1980) is a South Korean economist and politician.
-She served as the spokesperson for and senior policy advisor to Lee Jae Myung, the previous presidential candidate of the Democratic party and current party leader.
-Also, Choi is an adjunct professor at Seoul National University and a member of the Presidential Policy Planning Committee under the Moon Jae In administration.
-Before entering politics in 2020, Choi worked as a senior economist at the World Bank and the African Development Bank.
+Choi Jieun (born 21 November 1980) is a South Korean economist.
+She currently serves as a Senior Economist at the World Bank, specializing in the digital economy and artificial intelligence (AI).
+Her work combines empirical research and policy analysis on digital economy and economic growth with operational experience in areas such as digital infrastructure, industrial policy, and trade across East Asia, Europe, Africa, and the Middle East.
+She has previously held academic, public policy, and political roles.

 Education

 Choi holds three degrees: a bachelor's in economics from Sogang University, a Master of Public Administration in international development from the Harvard Kennedy School, and a doctorate in international development from the University of Oxford.
 She is a graduate of Myungduk Foreign Language High School.

-Career before politics
+Professional Career

-Choi has demonstrated herself as an expert in international development through her work at the African Development Bank and World Bank.
+She has extensive experience as an economist at the World Bank and the African Development Bank, working on digital economy, economic growth, international trade, and development.
+At the World Bank, she has led and contributed to major flagship, lending operations, and advisory services related to digital infrastructure, digital ecosystem and industrial policies across multiple regions.

 From 2004 Choi worked at Samsung Electronics's Telecommunications Network Division overseeing its projects in China and Vietnam before leaving for postgraduate studies at Harvard Kennedy School in 2007.

 Upon graduation, Choi joined the African Development Bank via the Young Professionals Programme, becoming its first South Korean staff since 1982, when South Korea officially became a non-regional member.
 She worked as its country economist for Egypt during the 2011 Arab Spring and was later promoted to senior economist at its research department.

 In 2013 Choi then joined the World Bank as its senior economist, assisting former Soviet Union countries' transition to market economies and later Africa's standing in 4th industrial revolution.
 Before leaving for the general election in 2020, she worked as a senior country economist for China.